 Concluding Remarks

 This research provides initial evidence that the DOM model’s core tenets might be applicable to the context of illicit networks.
 But more research is required to arrive at firmer conclusions about the similarities and differences between questioning independent individuals and members of groups.
 It seems network members navigate the dilemma interviews bring by disclosing information they perceive would likely yield beneficial (or desirable) rather than costly (or undesirable) outcomes.
 We hope this work will inspire more research on illicit networks with a focus on why members therein choose to disclose the information they reveal.

+Conflict Declaration

+The authors of this article declare that they have no financial conflict of interest with the content of this article.

 References